davidrhoden/davidrhoden-basic-netlify/timeline/stacks-played-circle-bar-jun-4-2002.md

 ---
-title: Stacks played with Doctor-A-Go-Go at Circle Bar
+title: Stacks played with Doctor-A-Go-Go at Circle Bar.
 date: 2002-06-04T21:00:00.000Z
 summary: And a new band called Pocket Foxx also played.
 excerpt: And a new band called Pocket Foxx also played.